ngbk1993/spectrum-analyzer-mbed/README.md

 # This is spectrum analyzer code
-This spectrum analyzer code is for my master assignment
+This spectrum analyzer code is for my master assignment on the subject Advance Microprocessor System

 # Hardware
 1) Nucleo F411RE (ARM Cortex m4)